(Amazon UK link) |

 I quickly discovered that this was an abridged, revised version intended for younger children.
-There were more pictures for one thing; line drawings, rather in the style of the original, but not the same.
+There are more pictures for one thing; line drawings, rather in the style of the original, but not the same.
 When I started to read, I recognised many of the characters although it’s probably at least twenty-five years since I read the originals.

 The main plot is the same: Doctor Dolittle is a medical doctor who’s too kind-hearted to make much money.
 He loves animals more than people, and keeps adopting more and more of them.
 His sister Sarah keeps house for him but isn’t happy at increased mess and lack of finances.
 In general, it’s a great deal more politically correct than the original, too.